danlucas/gdi-angular-intro/collection-outline.md

-# Creating the Marvel Movie Store App
+# Creating the Marvel Movie Collection App

+## What does it do (by steps)

+- display item and some data for the item
+- manipulate data with angular filters
+- Display a list of movies and their data
+- build from to allow user to enter in a new item into the collection

+## What can it do (optional steps)

+- filter list of based on user input
+- form validation validation

 1. Bootstrapping the application
     - set up a new HTML with angular in a script tag